-Automotive organizations have always been reliant on analytics to drive their products, but with the proliferation of data and the changing customer landscape, this dependence has only grown.
+Automotive organizations have always relied on analytics to drive their products, but with the proliferation of data and the changing customer landscape, analytics use in the industry has shifted.

 The shift in perspective